youssef-mansor/TheAgentCompany/workspaces/tasks/example/README.md

 one takes effect).
 For consistency, please DO NOT put any `CMD` or `ENTRYPOINT` instructions into the task Dockerfile.

+## Dependency config (dependencies.yml)

+`dependencies.yml` is a mandatory file that records the service dependencies of a task.
+For efficiency purpose, benchmark users are not required to reset all service states between task runs - they only need to reset services that are needed by the task.
+If your task doesn't rely on any service, simply put an empty `dependencies.yml` file.

 ## Run time (init scripts, optional)

-The example task contains `init.sh`, which calls `pre_init.py` and `post_init.py`.
-These are optional and you only need them if you need to set up some environments, or run sanity checks.
-If you, for example, attempt to launch an HTTP server that is needed by the examinee, you shall put it as part of `init.sh`.
+The base image contains `init.sh`, which calls `pre_init.py` and `post_init.py` if they exist.
+You could choose to provide `pre_init.py` and/or `post_init.py` in your task directory if you need to set up some uncommon environments, or run non-standard sanity checks.
+If you, for example, attempt to launch an HTTP server that is needed by the examinee, you could put it either in `pre_init.py` or `post_init.py`.

-`pre_init.py` and `post_init.py` are optional.
-You could remove them or rewrite them as shell scripts or any other executable.
 A common use case for `pre_init.py` is to check whether services involved in the task are ready and in a clean state.
 For example, it could check access to a wiki page, check existence of some repository, issue, pull request in GitLab, and check existence of an user in